P-Matis05/P-Matis-Cisco-Packet-Tracer-Projects/README.md

 Collection of Cisco Packet Tracer networking labs and enterprise network simulations completed through Cisco Networking Academy learning.

-This repository focuses on practical networking, infrastructure, troubleshooting, and network security concepts relevant to enterprise environments and cyber security pathways such as SOC, Blue Team, and infrastructure security.
+This repository focuses on practical networking, infrastructure, troubleshooting, and network security concepts relevant to enterprise environments and cyber security and networking pathways.

 ---